 As a homeowner, you'll likely come across some uninvited creepy-crawly guests in your home on occasion.
 Here are some of the most common types of bugs (which are really insects) you might find in your home and how they can cause damage.

-Cockroaches can contaminate food, damage paper and fabric, trigger allergic reactions in some people and carry bacteria wherever they go.
-Those bacteria can potentially cause food poisoning, dysentery, diarrhea and other intestinal issues.
+Cockroaches are one of the most loathed bugs in the world, and for good reason.
+These bugs can contaminate food, damage paper and fabric, trigger allergic reactions in some people sensitive to allergens, and can carry bacteria pathogens wherever they go.
+This bacteria can potentially cause food poisoning, dysentery, diarrhea and other intestinal issues.

-How Terminix® can help
+How Terminix can help

 If you think you have a bug problem in your home but are unsure of what kind of bug is causing the issue, you may be unsure of what to do next.
 Combating infestations effectively takes knowledge and skill.
 And sometimes you just don't have the time or patience to try to take care of these pests yourself.
 That's when you know it's time to call in the pros.